vercel/vercel/examples/blitzjs/README.md

 # Blitz.js Example

-This directory is a brief example of a [Blitz.js](https://blitzjs.com/) project that can be deployed with Vercel and zero configuration.
+This directory is a brief example of a [Blitz.js](https://blitzjs.com/) project that can be deployed to Vercel with zero configuration.

 ## Deploy Your Own